Meat

 3

-Avoid cross-contamination by using separate cutting boards, utensils, and plates for raw and cooked meat.
+Prevent cross-contamination by using separate cutting boards and utensils for raw and cooked meats.

 4